 Ph.D.
 University of California, Berkeley (Molecular and Cell Biology)

 B.S., B.A.
 Indiana University at Bloomington (Biochemistry, History)

-As a biochemist I am interested in the relationship between protein structure and function.
+I am a biochemist interested in the relationship between protein structure and function.
 In particular, I focus on large proteins I like to think of as "molecular machines."

 I have worked on proteins ranging from the tiny confines of the nucleus to the outer reach of the plasma membrane, with functions ranging from the cutting and re-arranging of DNA to the carrying of small molecules across the cell membrane.
 What these diverse proteins share in common is their possession of multiple regions that must move in precise harmony with one another to carry out a complex function.
 I've explored these motions and their relationships with protein function through a combination of structural biology, biochemistry and genetics.

 Biochemistry is a field that is advancing rapidly, and in my courses we keep up-to-date with advances in the scientific literature.
 My courses combine interactive lectures with discussions of journal articles and investigative labs designed to resemble genuine laboratory research.